Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x25: Extended binary data packet

-Issued by the GO device on receipt of a Binary Data packet of 256 bytes or more from myGeotab destined for the external device This message format will only be used if the corresponding “Binary Data Packet Wrapping” flag has been set by the external device during the Handshake Confirmation.
-The payload of the binary data packet message will be the raw bytes as sent from myGeotab.
+Issued by the GO device on receipt of a Binary Data packet of 256 bytes or more from MyGeotab destined for the external device This message format will only be used if the corresponding “Binary Data Packet Wrapping” flag has been set by the external device during the Handshake Confirmation.
+The payload of the binary data packet message will be the raw bytes as sent from MyGeotab.
 The maximum length currently supported by the GO is 1000 bytes.

 |   | Bytes | Position |
 | --- | --- | --- |